-Credit risk is the risk of loss from a counterparty failing to meet their financial obligations.
+Credit risk is the risk arising from a counterparty's failure to meet its obligations in accordance with the agreed terms.
+These counterparties include investments, reinsurers and premium debtors.
 The Consolidated entity's credit risk arises predominantly from investment activities, reinsurance activities and dealings with intermediaries.
 The Group's credit risk appetite is approved by the IAG Board and the Group has a Credit Risk Policy which is consistent with the IAG Board's risk appetite and also approved by the IAG Board.
 The policy outlines the framework and procedures in place to ensure an adequate and appropriate level of monitoring and management of credit quality throughout the Group.